VBMG

 Time: 30 minutes

-Join a Master Garden Water Steward for a tour and talk about buffer gardens – why they are constructed, what to plant.
+Join a Master Gardener Water Steward for a tour and talk about sustainable gardening: what makes up a sustainable garden and how to manage it.

 April – October